-- Immediate post-operative precautions expected - No movements beyond neutral extension - 1.
-Keep pillow or towel roll under the arm when lying on back - 2.
-Patient should always be able to see their elbow - No reaching behind the back - No lifting, pulling or pushing of objects with the involved upper extremity - No pushing off with the involved upper extremity during transfers - No active range of motion - No aggressive, painful passive range of motion or stretching that promotes muscle over-activity or spasm - Immobilization generally for 6-8 weeks per physician approval - Protected PROM during the first 6-8 weeks - AROM initiated at 8 weeks within the range that shows good mechanics and no pain (weight of arm only) - Strengthening initiated at week 12 - Return to sport (generally 6-9 months) - 1.
-Physician approval - 2.
-Full ROM - 3.
-Strength within 10% of contralateral side - 4.
-Shows confidence with sport-specific training with pain 0-2/10. - 5.
-Independent strength program recommended for at least one year post-surgery - Anatomic failure is associated with increasing age, poor tissue quality, fatty infiltration, atrophy, smoking, hypercholesterolemia and diabetes - 1.
-Anatomic failure tends to occur in the first 3-6 months. - Special considerations that are not accounted for in the guideline below: - o Subscapular repair - 1.
-0-4 weeks: ER to neutral - 2.
-4-6 weeks: Gentle passive ER from neutral to patient tolerance - 3.
-Extension limited to neutral for 6 weeks - 4.
-6+ weeks: Gentle stretching into ER - 5.
-No resisted IR for 12 weeks - o Biceps tenodesis - 6.
-No active elbow flexion for 6 weeks
+- Immediate post-operative precautions expected - No movements beyond neutral extension - Keep pillow or towel roll under the arm when lying on back - Patient should always be able to see his/ her elbow - No reaching behind back - No lifting, pulling or pushing of objects with the involved upper extremity - No pushing off with involved upper extremity during transfers - No active range of motion - No aggressive, painful passive range of motion or stretching that promotes muscle over-activity or spasm. - Bracing generally for 6-8 weeks per physician approval - Protected PROM considered during the first 6-8 weeks - AROM initiated at 8 weeks within the range that shows good mechanics and no pain (weight of arm only). - Strengthening initiated at week 12 - Return to sport (generally 6-9 months) - Physician approval - Full ROM

+- Strength within 10% of contra lateral side. - Shows confidence with sport specific training with pain 0-2 on NPRS. - Independent strength program recommended for at least one year post surgery - Anatomic failure is associated with increasing age, poor tissue quality, fatty infiltration, atrophy, smoking, hypercholesterolemia and diabetes. - Anatomic failure tends to occur in the first 3-6 months. - Special considerations that are not accounted for in below guideline: - Subscapular repair - 0-4 weeks: ER to neutral - 4-6 weeks: gentle passive ER from neutral to patient tolerance - Extension limited to neutral for 6 weeks - 6+ weeks: gentle stretching into ER - No resisted IR for 12 weeks - Biceps tenodesis - No active elbow flexion for 6 weeks